 - Recruitment & Training for Under-Represented Populations (RTURP) Program

 This summer, 12 Baltimore City Public School students will be working at Johns Hopkins Bayview through the MERIT (Medical Education Resources Initiative for Teens) program.
-Nine sophomore MERIT scholars will be rotating through six clinical departments, including cardiology, pulmonary medicine, asthma/allergy, Hopkins ElderPlus, neurology, rehabilitation and orthopedics.
+Ten sophomore MERIT Scholars will be shadowing various health care professionals across Bayview including physicians, nurses, and social workers to learn about the impact various professionals can have on patient care.
+They will also complete a longitudinal project about health care disparities during their clinical experiences.
 Two junior MERIT scholars will be completing research internships at NIDA, which will culminate in a poster presentation in August.

 MERIT aims to propel Baltimore City's brightest students on a trajectory toward medical school.
 Students are selected during the sophomore year of high school.
 A variety of resources are provided through their high school graduation, including paid summer internships at Johns hopkins Bayview, undergraduate and medical school mentors, weekly Saturday sessions focused on professional development and academic enrichment, and college admissions guidance.

 To learn more about MERIT or to get involved, visit www.meritbaltimore.org.